 Keeping the immune system young

-In a 2018 study, researchers from the University of Birmingham and King's College London found that older adults (ages 55 to 79) with years of regular exercise apparently age more slowly than healthy adults who don't exercise regularly.
+In a study published in Aging Cell, researchers from the University of Birmingham and King's College London found that older adults (ages 55 to 79) with years of regular exercise apparently age more slowly than healthy adults who don't exercise regularly.

 The long-term exercisers didn't lose muscle mass or strength over time, the study found, nor did their body fat or cholesterol increase with age.
 Men's testosterone levels also stayed high, suggesting they "may have avoided most of the male menopause," according to a statement about the study.
 And perhaps most surprisingly, the immune systems of regular exercisers didn't seem to age, either.